Retail business valuation: trends, value drivers, ways to measure your business worth

 - Addition of services to gain pricing flexibility: “value-added” pricing advantage.

 There is increasing use of modern POS (point of sale) and inventory management computer systems.
-These systems give small retail operators state-of-the-art ways to control costs, improve profitability and cash flow.
+As a result, these systems give small retail operators state-of-the-art ways to control costs, improve profitability and cash flow.

 Key success differentiators that add up to higher retail business valuations

-3. Customer service.
 Nothing is more important to growing a solid repeat customer base than excellent service.
 Many small retailers realize this and make their stores into true destinations for the regulars.
-Superior customer retention tends to translate into lower operating costs and higher profit margins – and higher business value.
+Most importantly, superior customer retention tends to translate into lower operating costs and higher profit margins – and higher business value.

 Key points to consider when valuing your retail business

-1. Carefully recast your historic financial statements.
 Your goal is to demonstrate the true earning power of the business.
 Retail businesses are appraised based on cash flow, using seller’s discretionary cash flow or net cash flow as the earnings basis.
-Business cash flows can be very different from its profits!
+Importantly, business cash flows can be very different from its profits!

 Retail business valuation methods